Home The Methodist Church of New Zealand

 The agreement to sell by auction or tender can only be signed by a member of the BOA, unless the property is owned by a Trust.
 Then it must be signed in accordance with the Trust constitution.

-Remember to cancel the insurance cover on the property once the sale has been completed and title has been transferred to the new owner.
+Remember to cancel the insurance cover on the property once the sale has been completed and the title has been transferred to the new owner.

 The BOA is GST registered and (being the legal owner) must include the sale transaction in their GST return.
 The general rule of thumb is that the sale of a parsonage or other residential property is not subject to the payment of GST, and the sale price may be stated as “inclusive of GST (if any)”.